tinymce/tinymce-docs/get-started/customize-ui.md

 ---
 layout: default
 title: 07.
 Customize UI
-description: Learn how to change to appearance of the editor.
+description: Learn how to change the appearance of the editor.
 keywords: themes skins statusbar
 ---